Dumb Witness: 1996 Agatha Christie's Poirot

+Les Petits Meurtres d'Agatha Christie

-2013: It was adapted as a 2013 episode of the French television series Les Petits Meurtres d'Agatha Christie.
+In 2013, it was adapted as an episode of the French television series Les Petits Meurtres d'Agatha Christie.

 Radio

 BBC Radio 4 broadcast a full cast adaptation of the novel in 2006, featuring John Moffatt as Hercule Poirot and Simon Williams as Captain Arthur Hastings.
 Music was composed by Tom Smail.

 The production was recorded for sale as an audio book on cassette or CD.
 Three editions of this BBC Radio Full Cast Drama were released in the UK and US markets, the latest being the January 2010 US edition on CD, ISBN 9781602838086.